Sparty: History

 Though MSU is now a large university, in the 19th century it was a small agricultural college known as the State Agricultural College of Michigan.
 Thus, when the college fielded its first intercollegiate sports teams in the 1880s, the teams were appropriately named the "Aggies".
 By 1925, the school had expanded beyond agriculture, becoming Michigan State College of Agriculture and Applied Science.
 To reduce the emphasis on agriculture, the college held a contest to choose a new team name.
 The chosen entry was the "Michigan Staters."

-George S. Alderton, then sports editor of the Lansing State Journal, and Dale Stafford, sportswriter for the Lansing Capitol News, felt the name was too unwieldy for newspaper headlines and searched the contest entries for a better choice.
-They settled on the "Spartans", a name submitted by former Aggie athlete Perry J. Fremont.
-Alderton and Stafford began using the name in their game accounts, and it soon caught on as the de facto team name.
-Michigan State's teams have been the Spartans ever since.
+In 1926, during Michigan State’s first southern baseball training tour, the enduring “Spartans” nickname was born.
+Lansing State Journal sports editor George S. Alderton found the name chosen by the students too long and awkward for headlines and began searching for a better alternative.

+Reviewing unused entries from the original naming contest, Alderton discovered “Spartans” and began using it quietly in game stories before moving it into headlines.
+The name quickly gained acceptance, was picked up by rival newspapers, and soon appeared in student publications.
+With no objections from students, alumni, or college officials, “Spartans” became the permanent nickname—and one that has lasted for generations.